biomancy/biobit/README.md

 `HashMap`, `BTreeMap`, `Vec`, etc.).
 This trait provides standardized methods (`get`, `remove`, `iter`) for uniform data access and integrates smoothly with Python wrappers through the dedicated `IntoBundle` struct, which can be constructed directly from Python types (`dict`, `list`, `tuple`).

+### Struct-Buffer-Builder Triangle

+In ideal circumstances, many library structures, especially those dealing with IO operations, should have three distinct
+states:

+- **Structure:** Fully defined, meets all invariants.
+- **Buffer:** A thread-safe, reference-erased memory buffer (`Send + Sync`) for efficient caching.
+- **Builder:** Fully typed but partially initialized structures.

+These variants should be memory-compatible to enable zero-cost conversions between states via [TransmuteFrom](https://github.com/rust-lang/rust/issues/99571).
+Currently, `transmutability` is far from stabilization, and a proper implementation of this pattern is not possible.